 What's in our food and drink?
 Where does it come from?
 How do we maintain our high standards?
-Which awards have we won?

-Food and drink served
+Food and drinks served

-We aim to continually improve the quality of our food and to provide customers with information about
+We aim to improve the quality of our food continually and to provide customers with information about

 Nutritional information, including calories, is available from our website and in all pubs.
-The calorie-count of each dish is included on the menu.
+The calorie-count of each dish is included on our menu.
 A range of meals is available and highlighted containing 500 Calories or fewer, along with those containing less than 5% fat.

 As well as the range of ‘small plates’, several of our more popular main meals (including fish and chips, traditional breakfast and the full pizza range) are available in a smaller portion size, alongside the standard portion.
 Smaller portions suit those with a smaller appetite and also help to avoid food waste.

 We have fully supported the Public Health Responsibility Deal3, from its introduction in 2011.

 We have signed up to the following pledges in the food section of the Responsibility Deal:

 • salt catering: reformulation of products as purchased by the customer

 Since 2010, we have reduced the overall salt content in our meals by about 20%.
 Initial focus was on dishes with the highest salt level and children’s meals; however, now, it includes all meals.
 The salt content of all meals is included in the nutritional information (g of salt per meal or portion).
 For children’s meals, this information is also included in the children’s menu.